j3rrywan9/scala-study/docs/implicit_conversions_and_parameters.md

 ## Context bounds

 Note that when you use `implicit` on a parameter, not only will the compiler try *supply* that parameter with an implicit value, but the compiler will also *use* that parameter as an available implicit in the body of the method!
 ```scala
 def implicitly[T](implicit t: T) = t
 ```
 The effect of calling `implicitly[Foo]` is that the compiler will look for an implicit definition of type `Foo`.
 It will then call the `implicitly` method with that object, which in turn returns the object right back.
 Thus you can write `implicitly[Foo]` whenever you want to find an implicit object of type `Foo` in the current scope.

+Because this pattern is common, Scala lets you leave out the name of this parameter and shorten the method header by using a *context bound*.

 ## When multiple conversions apply